shervinea/cheatsheet-translation/tr/recurrent-neural-networks.md

 <br>

-**30. Types of gates ?
-In order to remedy the vanishing gradient problem, specific gates are used in some types of RNNs and usually have a well-defined purpose.
-They are usually noted ? and are equal to:**
+**30. Types of gates ― In order to remedy the vanishing gradient problem, specific gates are used in some types of RNNs and usually have a well-defined purpose.
+They are usually noted Γ and are equal to:**

-&#10230; Giriş Kapıları Çeşitleri - Kaybolan gradyan problemini çözmek için bazı RNN türlerinde belirli kapılar kullanılır ve genellikle iyi tanımlanmış bir amaca sahiptir.
-Genellikle ? olarak ifade edilir ve şuna eşittir:
+&#10230; Giriş Kapıları Çeşitleri ― Kaybolan gradyan problemini çözmek için bazı RNN türlerinde belirli kapılar kullanılır ve genellikle iyi tanımlanmış bir amaca sahiptir.
+Genellikle Γ olarak ifade edilir ve şuna eşittir:

 <br>

-**31. where W,U,b are coefficients specific to the gate and ? is the sigmoid function.
+**31. where W,U,b are coefficients specific to the gate and σ is the sigmoid function.
 The main ones are summed up in the table below:**

-&#10230; burada W, U, b kapıya özgü katsayılardır ve ? ise sigmoid fonksiyondur.
+&#10230; burada W, U, b kapıya özgü katsayılardır ve σ ise sigmoid fonksiyondur.
 Temel olanlar aşağıdaki tabloda özetlenmiştir:

 <br>